cprovatas/InstagramIdea/Readme.md

 - display more photos after user has scrolled past 24 photos

-- display other core information such as users that liked the photo, comments (perhaps some of the other hidden json info, such as 'user has blocked user' etc)
+- display other core information such as users that liked the photo, perhaps some of the other hidden json info, such as 'user has blocked user' etc

 **Features Looking Farther Forward - These will probably be more difficult to implement w/o the instagram developer api**

-- perhaps support for displaying a users profile and their pictures
+- perhaps support for displaying a users profile with their pictures

 - Ability to like/dislike photos/videos